Background Image - Interior photo of Bridgewater Corporate Center.

 Board Diversity

-The Nominating and ESG Committee regularly assesses the diversity of the board, including tenure, gender, ethnicity, skills and perspective.
+The Nominating and ESG Committee regularly assesses the diversity of the Board, including tenure, gender, ethnicity, skills and perspective.
 The Board is composed of directors with a mix of tenure, with longer serving directors providing important experience and institutional knowledge and newer directors providing fresh perspective to deliberations.
-The average tenure of our non-employee directors is 9.6 years with 50% having been on the Board fewer than six years.

 Executive Compensation